 Dear Jade,

-There is no known interaction between Botox treatment, triptans and metformin.
+No interaction between Botox treatment, triptans and metformin is known.

 Kind regards